DigitalPublishingToolkit/Money-Lab-Reader/docs/4_2-Rothenberg.md

 her life as a global entrepreneur.
 Curious, I clicked on her tentative but hopeful image that led me to more details.
-Her finely crafted but succinct profile shed just enough information about her life to pique my empathy alongside a selection of shocking economic statistics for her country.
+Her finely crafted but succinct profile shed just enough information about her life to pique my empathy, alongside a selection of shocking economic statistics for her country.
 This information was juxtaposed to a list of lenders, complete with snapshot selfies and a personal blurb as to why they donate.
 As I scrolled down the list, I encountered an amalgam of responses that